 Instructions

-- Place your mixture into a bowl and knead it with your hands for 1 minute, until you feel that everything is evenly mixed and make sure there are no large pieces.
-Cover with cling film and let it rest for at least 30 minutes in the fridge.
+- Transfer the mixture to a bowl and knead it by hand for one minute until evenly combined, ensuring there are no large pieces.
+Cover with cling film and refrigerate for at least 30 minutes.

 Video